tianjianxia/tianjianxia.github.io/_posts/2021-02-24-five-examples-about-SOLID-principles.md

       }

       void assertArea(Rectangle r){
-          // When pass a Square as parameter, we get an unexpected area 16
+          // When pass a Square as parameter,
+          // We get an unexpected area 16
-          // So this Rectangle and Square inheritance is not valid r.setWidth(5);
+          // So this Rectangle and Square inheritance
+          // is not valid
+          r.setWidth(5);
           r.setHeight(4);
           assert(r.area() == 20);
       }

       void increaseWidth(Rectangle r){
-          // When pass a Square as parameter, something horrible happens and cause a dead loop while(r.width < r.height){
+          // When pass a Square as parameter,
+          // something horrible happens
+          // and cause a dead loop
+          while(r.width < r.height){
               r.setWidth(r.width + 1);
           }